 In Canada, major infrastructure projects, such as the building of an interprovincial pipeline, a nuclear energy facility or large-scale mine are subject to federal review.
 For energy projects, that review is governed by two pieces of legislation: the National Energy Board Act (NEBA) and the Canadian Environmental Assessment Agency Act (CEAA).

 Bill C-69 is a piece of government legislation titled “The modernization of the National Energy Board and Canadian Environmental Assessment Agency.”
-The bill, which was passed by Parliament in June 2019, will overhaul both the NEBA and CEAA, changing how major infrastructure projects are reviewed and approved in Canada.
+The bill will overhaul both the NEBA and CEAA, changing how major infrastructure projects are reviewed and approved in Canada.
 Changes would include replacing the National Energy Board with a new “Canadian Energy Regulator” and an altered federal environmental assessments process to include a broad range of impacts to be reviewed by a new “Impact Assessment Agency.”

 “The impacts of a flawed Bill C-69 go well beyond hurting Canada’s oil and natural gas industry.
 Every Canadian will be hurt by driving investment out of the country and preventing important nation-building projects from being developed,” said CAPP president and CEO Tim McMillan.